Lakini/Android_Demo_Samples/README.md

 # Android_Demo_Samples
-Sample projects of beauty of android
+Sample projects using beauty of android